 In other cases, you may have a claim for defamation or libel based upon oral or written statements made by your employer.
 Often, these cases arise in the context of your prior employer providing untrue or false information to prospective employers, or your employer or its agents publicizing false reasons for your termination.

 The Utah employment lawyers at Stavros Law have significant experience litigating wrongful termination claims for both employers and employees.
-We have represented both employees and employers in state and federal courts in Utah and outside of Utah with respect to a variety of wrongful termination claims.
+Our wrongful termination lawyers in Utah have represented both employees and employers in state and federal courts in Utah and outside of Utah with respect to a variety of wrongful termination claims.

-If you have questions about your termination, or a claim asserted by an employee, please call our office at (801) 758-7604 or contact us online.
+If you have questions about your wrong termination in Sandy Utah, or a claim asserted by an employee, please call our office at (801) 758-7604 or contact us online.

 Stavros Law P.C. is a Utah law firm providing legal services to individuals and businesses in Utah, the Mountain West and across the United States, including Salt Lake City, Draper, Sandy, South Jordan, West Jordan, Lehi, Provo, Orem and Spanish Fork.
 Our lawyers provide civil litigation, trial and appeal work to clients in federal and state courts throughout the United States.
 We provide litigation and counseling services for clients in the areas of business and commercial law, employment and labor law, health care law and family law.